-My sister Kay was just here for a brief visit, so I coerced her into baking her Key Lime Pie while I took pictures.
+Speaking of my sister, Kay was just here for a brief visit, so I coerced her into making her Baked Key Lime Pie while I took pictures.
 Our baking adventure started out like this:

-Kay: “I’m not sure how would be the best way to juice the limes.”
+Kay: “I’m not sure how would be the best way to juice these key limes.”

 Me: “I’ve got one of those metal squeezy things…. or a reamer… or even a glass dish with a built-in reamer.
 Here, let’s try this metal lemon juicer.”
 (I pull it out of the drawer and proceed to try it.)